patternfly-labs/react-table-batteries/packages/module/patternfly-docs/content/examples/basic.md

     - `persistTo` can be `"state" | "urlParams" | "localStorage" | "sessionStorage"`, and defaults to `"state"` if omitted (falls back to regular React state).
     - You can also use a different type of storage for the state of each feature by passing an object for `persistTo`.
 See [Custom state persistence targets](#custom-state-persistence-targets).
   - Take the object returned by that hook (generally named `tableControlState`) and pull out the parameters you need for your API fetch from the `filterState`, `sortState` and `paginationState` properties.
 Fetch your filtered/sorted/paginated API data using these values.
+  - Make your data refetch when the `tableControlState.cacheBuster` string changes.
+This will ensure that when the user interacts with filter, sort or pagination controls the data will update accordingly.
+If your data fetching implementation supports caching by key (for example, the `queryKey` option in react-query) you can use this `cacheBuster` value as that key to prevent re-fetching data for a filter/sort/pagination view you've already fetched.
   - Call `useTableControlProps` and pass it an object spreading all properties from `tableControlState` along with additional config arguments.
 Some of these arguments will be derived from your API data, such as `currentPageItems`, `totalItemCount` and `isLoading`.
 Others are simply passed here rather than above because they are used only for rendering and not required for state management.
   - The return value (the same `tableControls` object returned by `useLocalTableControls`) has everything you need to render your table.
 Give it a `console.log` to see what is available.